authsignal/authsignal-flutter/example/README.md

 }
 ```

-### 3. Set Up Backend Server
+### 3. Set up backend server

-The example requires a backend server to generate tokens (as tokens should never be generated client-side in production).
+The example requires a mock server to generate tokens.
+Only use an API secret key from a non-production tenant when running this server.

 ```bash
 cd backend